Table of Content

 Radiography has versatile uses, which often come up with unique challenges and processing differences, including the type of workpiece on which the test is conducted, the radiation type utilized, radiation energy, intensity, and the extent of monitoring required.

-Radiographic films that are used for non-destructive inspection can be categorized into four types of radiographic films.
+Radiographic films that are used for Non-destructive Testing inspection can be categorized into four types of radiographic films.
 These four types of X-ray films include:

 1. A single coating of the emulsion layer